8 tips how to build a good credit history in the USA

 The process of building a credit rating has its own rules.
 Here are the main ones.

-If you get a credit card and don't use it, your credit score drops by several points every month.
-“To start building your credit history in the United States, you need not only get your first credit card, but also start using it, and if you want to have a high credit rating, you need to use it as actively as possible,” advises Bank of America manager Natalya Karan ...
+If you get a credit card and don't use it, your credit score drops a few points every month.
+“To start building your credit history in the USA, you need to not only get your first credit card, but also start using it, and if you want to have a high credit rating, you need to use it as actively as possible,” advises Bank of America manager Natalya Karan .

-Nikolay from Chicago uses each of his three credit cards in his own way: he uses one card to pay in supermarkets, with the second he buys clothes, and the third he uses to pay for restaurants.
-“I have been actively using all my cards for a year and a half and regularly pay for them.
-During this time, my credit rating has grown to an excellent level, ”says Nikolay.
+Nikolay from Chicago uses each of his three credit cards in his own way: with one card he pays in supermarkets, with the second he buys clothes, and with the third he uses it to pay for restaurants.
+“I have been actively using all my cards for a year and a half and regularly pay on them.
+During this time, my credit rating has grown to an excellent level,” says Nikolai.

 Infographics: amyvanderlinden.wordpress.com

-2. Pay your credit card on time: better - in full, but as a last resort, make at least the minimum monthly payment
+2. Pay off your credit card on time: better yet, in full, but as a last resort, make at least the minimum monthly payment

 This is perhaps the most important point in building a successful credit history.
-If you are late or forget at least once, you will get a black spot on your credit history.
-Banks in the form of a reminder in advance send their clients by mail account statements indicating the amount to be paid.
+If you are late or forget even once, you will get a black spot on your credit history.
+Banks send account statements to their customers by mail in advance as a reminder indicating the amount to be paid.

-“You need to pay for the card on time - this is the most important condition for building a good rating and it is better, of course, to pay in full, as this will help to avoid paying additional interest.
-But if the full amount cannot be paid immediately, then at least the minimum payment must be made.
-And this must be done before the deadline indicated on your bank account.
-Do not forget about it ever! ”, - recommends the manager of Bank of America Natalya Karan.
+“You need to pay the card on time - this is the most important condition for building a good rating and it is better, of course, to pay in full, as this will help avoid paying additional interest.
+But if it is not possible to pay the full amount at once, then at least the minimum payment must be made.
+And you must do this before the deadline indicated on your bank account.
+Don’t ever forget about this!” recommends Bank of America manager Natalya Karan.

-“You can set an automatic payment through online banking on a specific date.
-If you pay via mail, send your payment a few days before it is due, ”advises Nikita Kibardin, Assistant Vice President and Head of USBank Branch.
-Their bank even developed a special Financial Genius service that helps clients build credit history and use credit cards correctly.
+“You can set up an automatic payment through online banking for a specific date.
+If you pay via mail, send your payment a few days before it is due,” advises Nikita Kibardin, assistant vice president and head of the USBank branch.
+Their bank even developed a special service, Financial Genius, which helps clients build a credit history and use credit cards correctly.

-Nikita Kibardin also recommends paying off your monthly balance in full: “You will start building a good credit history if you pay your credit card balance in full every month.
+Nikita Kibardin also recommends paying off your monthly balance in full: “You will start to build a good credit history if you pay off your credit card balances in full every month.
 If this is not possible, then try to pay more than the minimum payment that is required.
-Always pay as much of your total monthly balance as possible, especially on cards with high interest. ”
+Always pay as much of your total monthly balance as possible, especially on high interest cards.”

 3. Do not allow to check your credit history often.

-There are two types of checking your credit rating: Soft Pull and Hard Pull.
-The first check - Soft Pull - shows only the score and does not affect your credit rating in any way.
-This check is done by landlords when they rent your home, if you connect the Internet or electricity or take the phone in installments...
+There are two types of checking your credit score: Soft Pull and Hard Pull.
+The first check, the Soft Pull, only shows a score and does not affect your credit score in any way.
+Landlords do this check when renting your property, if you connect the Internet or electricity or take the phone in installments.
 You can do at least 50 such checks per day.
-The second type of check - Hard Pull - involves the analysis of all your financial actions.
-This check is done by banks for issuing loans and mortgages, landlords, employers and various organizations that want to know how reliable and responsible you are.
-Hard Pull Checks will significantly lower your credit score.
-Experts advise to do no more than 2-3 such checks per year.
+The second type of check - Hard Pull - involves an analysis of all your financial actions.
+This check is done by banks for issuing loans and mortgages, landlords, employers and various organizations that want to know how reliable and responsible a person you are.
+Hard pull checks significantly lower your credit score.
+Experts advise doing no more than 2-3 such checks per year.

-“As a rule, all services ask for your social security number, otherwise you will not be given a credit card, and, accordingly, it can only be a Hard Pull check,” said Natalya Karan, an employee of Bank of America.
-If within one year you need to rent an apartment, buy a car on credit and also open several credit cards, and everywhere you need such a Hard Pull check, then this will be a huge disadvantage for your credit rating.
+“As a rule, all services request your social security number, otherwise they will not issue you a credit card, and, accordingly, this can only be a Hard Pull check,” emphasized Bank of America employee Natalya Karan.
+If within one year you need to rent an apartment, buy a car on credit and open several credit cards, and everywhere you need such a Hard Pull check, then this will be a huge minus for your credit rating.

-5. Open credit cards of shops, supermarkets, gas stations - they will help improve your credit history.
+5. Open credit cards for stores, supermarkets, gas stations - they will help improve your credit history.

 “Start small.
-First, open a checking account.
-Use it correctly, do not go negative.
+To get started, open a checking account.
+Use it correctly, don’t go into the red.
 A checking account is not a line of credit, but it will also affect your reputation with the bank.
-You can also open an account for savings and continue to go towards your goal, - advises Nikita Kibardin, Assistant Vice President of US Bank.
-Once you have a checking bank account, apply for a credit card at one of the shops or gas stations.
+You can also open a savings account and continue moving towards your goal, advises Nikita Kibardin, assistant vice president of US Bank.
+Once you have a checking account at the bank, apply for a credit card at one of the stores or gas stations.
 These cards are easier to obtain, but your credit limit will be low.
-Use these cards and pay for them on time ”.
+Use these cards and pay them on time.”

 6. Do not close old accounts, even if you do not use them.

-If you close your old credit card, the total length of your credit history will decrease.
+If you close your old credit card, the overall length of your credit history will decrease.
 And the shorter the credit history, the lower the rating.
-Therefore, weigh the pros and cons well when you decide to lose one of your accounts.
+So, weigh the pros and cons carefully when you decide to lose one of your accounts.

 7. Try to have enough credit limit for you

-If you are a respectable customer, banks often increase your credit line themselves.
-But you can speed up this process: ask banks to increase your credit limit about once every six months.
-Try not to ask for a lot at once - for example, at $ 500, you can ask for an increase to $ 800.
+If you are a good customer, banks often increase your credit line themselves.
+But you can speed up this process: ask banks to increase your credit limit approximately once every six months.
+Try not to ask for a lot at once - for example, if you have $500, you can ask to increase it to $800.

-In addition, banks look at what part of the credit line you spend - it is advisable not to use the entire amount available on the credit card.
-The logic here is as follows: you can spend $ 500 with a $ 1000 limit and you shouldn't spend $ 500 with a $ 600 limit.
-The amount is the same, but for banks it is not only important, but also the percentage of your credit line.
-It is believed that if you have credit cards for large amounts, but you spend only a small part, then you know how to handle money correctly.
-In such a situation, the rating grows.
+In addition, banks look at how much of the credit line you spend - it is advisable not to use the entire amount available on the credit card.
+The logic here is this: you can spend $500 with a limit of $1000, but you shouldn’t spend $500 with a limit of $600.
+The amount is the same, but for banks it is important not only it, but also the percentage ratio to your credit line.
+It is believed that if you have credit cards for large amounts, but you spend only a small part, it means that you know how to handle money correctly.
+In such a situation, the rating increases.

-“A good rule of thumb for building a high credit score is: Don't let your credit balance exceed 20% of your net annual income (income after all taxes).
-Do not use more than 10% of your monthly income every month to pay for credit cards, ”shares Nikita Kibardin's financial wisdom. - Another good rule of thumb: do not have a credit limit higher than the amount you have in your savings account.
-In this case, if you have any unforeseen situation, you will have sufficient funds to cover it.
-If your lending company suggests that you raise your credit limit by an amount that is too much for you, ask them not to raise it or even lower it.
-This will curb the urge to spend too much and keep yourself out of debt. ”
+“A good rule of thumb for building a high credit score is: Don't let your credit balance exceed 20% of your net annual income (income after all taxes are taken out).
+Don’t use more than 10% of your monthly income to pay off credit cards every month,” Nikita Kibardin shares financial wisdom. — Another good rule: do not have a credit limit higher than the amount of money you have in your savings account.
+This way, if any unforeseen situation happens to you, you will have enough funds to cover it.
+If your credit card company offers to increase your credit limit by an amount that is too high for you, ask them not to increase it or even lower it.
+This will help curb the urge to overspend and keep you out of debt.”

 8. Do not vouch financially for other people.